Laure Albin Guillot

-Laure Albin Guillot (née Meifredy; 15 February 1879 – 22 February 1962) was a French photographer.
+Laure Albin Guillot (née Maffredi; 15 February 1879 – 22 February 1962) was a French photographer.
 In addition to portraits of Paris celebrities, she covered a wide variety of genres and had a number of high-ranking positions.

-Biography
+Early life

 Born Laure Maffredi in Paris, she attended the Lycée Molière in the 16th arrondissement.
 In 1897 she married Dr. Albin Guillot, a specialist in microscopy.

+Career

 Working from her studio at her home on Rue du Ranelagh, she published her first fashion photographs in the French edition of Vogue in 1922.
 The same year, she won a gold medal in a contest sponsored by Revue Francaise de Photographie.
 From 1924 to 1950, she exhibited regularly at the Salon international de photographie and at the Salon des artistes décorateurs.
 She had her first one-person exhibition with forty prints at the Paris Salon d'Automne in 1925.
 The works she exhibited at the 1925 International Exposition of Modern Industrial and Decorative Arts were signed Laure Albin Guillot, paving her way to celebrity.

 After her husband died in 1929, she moved to Boulevard de Beauséjour where she received the artistic celebrities of the day including Paul Valéry, Colette, Anna de Noailles and Jean Cocteau.
 In the course of the 1930s, she travelled widely to North Africa, Spain, Italy, Sweden and the United States.
 Her work was frequently published in the press while she participated in solo and collective exhibitions at home and abroad.

 In 1931, she was the first in France to photograph decorative microscopic images which she called "micrographie", combining science with visual art.
 The same year, she became president of the Union féminine des carrières libérales et commerciales, an organisation bent on supporting the interests of women in professional life.
 In 1932, she was appointed head of a number of key bodies, including the director of photographic archives for the Direction générale des Beaux-Arts, the first curator of the Cinémathèque nationale.

 The first of her works combining photography with literature was published in 1936 when she illustrated Paul Valéry's Narcisse, publishing further works from 1940 to 1944 during the German occupation.
-In 1937, she organised the exhibition Femmes artistes d'Europe.
+In 1937, she helped to organise the exhibition Les femmes artistes d'Europe.

 After the Second World War, Albin Guillot continued to work as a portraitist at her studio on the Boulevard du Séjour until she retired in 1956 to the Maison Nationale des Artistes in Nogent-sur-Marne.
-She died at the Hôpital Saint-Antoine in Paris on 22 February 1962.
-Her studio archive, comprising 52,000 negatives and 20,000 prints, now belongs to the city of Paris.